gregyjames/ZenithTA/README.md

 - MACD
 - ROC

+## How to build
+- Run `cargo build --release` from the main directory.
+- Get the generated dll from the target/release directory.
+- Rename extension from .dll to .pyd
+- Place in the same folder as script
+- Put `from panther import *` in script

 ## Speed
 On average, I found the Panther calculations of these indicators to be about 9x or 900% faster than the industry standard way of calculating these indicators using Pandas.
 Don't believe me?
 Install the library and run the tests in the speed_tests directory to see it for yourself :)